-Our plan is to describe the model in the next section and then to explain the role of its parameters.
-Then we describe how one applies the model starting from the empirical data and demonstrate the result for Germany.
-Finally we give a striking application showing what happens if people are sent earlier to quarantine or hospital.
-In the end we discuss some aspects of our model and formulate a few clear messages.
+We will describe the model in the next section and then explain the role of its parameters (sections 1 and 2).
+Then we describe how one applies the model starting from the empirical data and demonstrate the result for Germany (sections 3 and 4).
+We give a striking application showing what happens if people are sent earlier to quarantine or hospital (section 5), before we discuss how vaccination, the rise of new mutants and mass testing can be implemented in the model by a refinement and extension of the recursion presented in the first section (section 6).
+Finally we add some remarks on the relationship between the reproduction numbers as they appear in our model to the ones given by the Robert-Koch-Institut for Germany (section 9).
+At the end we discuss some aspects of our model and formulate a few clear messages.